ContainerSolutions/minimesos-maven-plugin/README.md

         ...
 ```

 It is recommended that you also specify the version of the plugin.
+Note that only tagged versions of the plugin will work when downloaded from jitpack.
+This is because Maven plugins require the version number specified in your project and the version number inside the plugin to match exactly.

 # Usage
 ## Goals